futtta/autoptimize/readme.txt

 * some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.8.1 =
-* quick fix for critical error.
+* urgent fix for PHP error, sorry about that!

 = 3.1.8 =
 * Images: improve optmization logic for background images